anarkiwi/vessel/test/sidwizard/PROTOCOL.md

   entirely, so only realtime status reaches the C64 — exactly what a clock-sync client wants, and it keeps the NMI rate low.

-> Note: the README describes bit 3 as "enables NMI for status messages only",
+> Note: `docs/API.md` describes bit 3 as "enables NMI for status messages only",
 > but the implementation also *suppresses forwarding* of channel messages while
 > it is set.
 SID Wizard depends on this (it only consumes clock/start/stop), so
 > the test pins the current behaviour.